emmanuelsw/giguaran.co/_posts/2016-11-22-hasta-la-vista-jquery.md

 new apps with the `-j` option (e.g `rails new blog -j jquery`)... or (protip!) you can use that option to get React instead (`rails new instagram -j react`) ;-).

-Too much nostalgia for a day, hasta la vista, jQuery. (do you remember that old movie? right?)
+Too much nostalgia for one day, hasta la vista, jQuery. (do you remember that old movie?)